 The starting point for the determination of the application was development plan policy, in particular Core Strategy Policies DM24 and the overarching CP1.
 The National Planning Policy Framework (NPPF) was a material planning consideration, and there were others for the Committee to determine and take into account as part of its decision.
 The Committee also had a statutory duty under the Planning (Listed Buildings and Conservation Areas) Act 1990 to pay special regard to the desirability of preserving the listed building or its setting or any features of special architectural or historical interest that it possessed.
 The duty also required Members to pay special attention to the desirability of preserving or enhancing the character or appearance of the Conservation Area.
-Members were reminded that, in carrying out their balancing exercise of assessing harm to the designated heritage asset, they should attach considerable importance and weight to the desirability of preservation.
+Members were reminded that, in carrying out their balancing exercise of assessing harm to the desirability of preservation.